gavr123456789/niva-site/Writerside/topics/Constructors.md

 ## Default parameters mimicry
-It's impossible to create default field vales in niva, but you can replace them with constructors:
+It's impossible to create default field values in niva, but you can replace them with constructors:
 ```Scala
 type Rectangle